Get startedGet started for free

 3. Why Excel?

 Excel is used for storing, processing, analyzing, and visualizing data.
-It's designed for both technical and non-technical users with a user-friendly interface, though it may seem daunting at first due to its many features.
-It's popular for its collaboration tools like shared workbooks, co-authoring, and commenting, which are valuable in business settings.
+It's designed for both technical and non-technical users with a user-friendly interface that may seem daunting at first due to its many features.
+It's popular for its collaboration tools, like shared workbooks, co-authoring, and commenting, which are valuable in business settings.
 Excel also offers many templates to help you get started.

 4. Limitations

 An important thing to know about Excel is how much data it can handle.
-The two main limitations to be aware of are the available memory and system resources limit that can happen with opening workbooks.
-Additionally, a worksheet's total number of rows and columns is limited to just over 1 million rows and 16.5 thousand columns.
+The two main limitations to be aware of are available memory and system resources limits that can happen with opening workbooks.
+Additionally, a worksheet's total number of rows and columns is limited to just over 1 million rows and 16,500 columns.

 5. Excel interface